ZoroUchiha35/First-Python-Design/README.md

 # First Python Design of a Menu

-- A Python Design Menu for Barista Hotel.<br>
+- A basic Python Design Menu for Barista Hotel menu.<br>
 - Just a Simple Design Menu using mostly For Loop